Cat Bond Trigger Mechanisms Explained: Parametric, Indemnity, and More

-The trigger mechanism is perhaps the most critical aspect of a catastrophe bond for investors to understand.
-It defines exactly what conditions must be met for the bond to default and pay the sponsor, directly impacting your risk of principal loss.
+The trigger mechanism is the single most important structural feature of a catastrophe bond for investors to understand.
+It defines exactly what conditions must be met for the bond to pay the sponsor — and therefore when you face principal loss.
+Below we break down the four main trigger types: indemnity, parametric, industry loss, and modeled loss.
+(For a deeper comparison of the two most common types, see Parametric vs Indemnity Triggers.)

 The Four Main Trigger Types